 Cost of Guide and porters in Nepal:

-Normally the guide salary US$ 30 per day but some travel agencies you can find guides us$ 20 also.
+Normally the guide salary is US$ 30 per day but for some travel agencies, you can find guides for US$ 20 also.
 Make sure that an experienced guide cannot go at that low price.
 Their services as not as very good as experienced guides.
-Their services like Change the flight ticket, Book the room in tea houses,
+Their services like Changing the flight ticket, Booking the room in tea houses.

 Change your date of room in City, arrange the porters with responsibility.
 Hospitality in tea houses, If you feel sick take care of yourself, and consult you will your travel and insurance agents If you feel sick at night and you must go down they must hesitate to go down with you even at night.
 Because of health wealth.

 Consult with the hotel owner and gave you some food and drinks at midnight too, but depends on availability, Normally a porter carries your luggage from one tea house to another tea house.

 In case if you traveling in a group one person likes to go continue the trek and one person needs to go back one person can back with a porter and one person can go with a guide.
 That time guide as a porter and a guide too.